Nutrition

 • Foods high in trans fats

-While treat foods can be enjoyed occasionally as part of a balanced diet, prioritizing whole foods, including the foods that relieve stress that we have covered in this guide, is a good idea to keep your body and mind healthy.
+While treat foods can still have a place in a balanced diet, prioritizing whole foods — including the foods that relieve stress covered in this guide — helps support both physical and mental well-being.

 A selection of unhealthy foods and a glass of soda